 This technology is new and only the largest retailers are currently playing with dynamic pricing.
 Some fear that it may drive shoppers away, too.
 But it’s an intriguing possibility and a glimpse into some of the future power than ESLs may provide.

 Likewise, quick changes to your prices can help you move through product more quickly.
 If you notice that a certain item isn’t moving, adjust the prices to see if anything changes.
-Adjusting your promotional has never been easier, meaning that running promotions and getting rid of slow stock has also never been easier.
+Adjusting your promotional pricing has never been easier, meaning that running promotions and getting rid of slow stock has also never been easier.

 For retailers that sell perishable stock, this is even more important.
 40% of food produced is wasted; cutting this down by using smarter pricing may make a huge difference.
 It saves both the retailer and consumer money, while helping to minimize waste.
 A commitment to environmental responsibility is a plus for all retailers.

 There’s Still Room For Improvement

 This technology is still new and it certainly comes with issues that must be addressed prior to implementing it into your store:

-- Battery life on the labels means that new batteries will have to purchased and installed.
+- Battery life on the labels means that new batteries will have to be purchased and installed.

 - The ESLs use electricity that offsets some of the savings found elsewhere.